+What We Do

-What We Do: What We Don't Do: 1 Use a mix of short- and long-term incentive compensation, with an emphasis on long-term compensation. × Do not offer our executive team any substantially enhanced benefits or perquisites when compared to our employee population.
-1 Use a mix of fixed and variable compensation, with an emphasis on variable, at-risk performance-based compensation. × Do not provide our executive officers with guaranteed annual salary increases or annual or multi-year guaranteed bonuses.
-1 Compare against peer companies. × Do not provide income tax gross-ups.
-1 Require a "double-trigger" (both a change in control and termination without cause or for good reason) for cash payments and accelerated vesting of equity awards. × Do not provide any excise tax gross-ups on severance or other payments in the event of a change in control.
-Do not permit repricing of underwater stock options without 1 Engage independent consultants to advise our compensation committee on topics related to board and executive compensation. × stockholder approval.
-Do not permit hedging transactions with our securities and we 1 Assess risk of incentive compensation policies and programs. restrict pledging of our securities.
+- Use a mix of short- and long-term incentive compensation, with an emphasis on long-term compensation. - Use a mix of fixed and variable compensation, with an emphasis on variable, at-risk performance-based compensation. - ✓ Compare against peer companies. - ✓ Require a "double-trigger" (both a change in control and termination without cause or for good reason) for cash payments and accelerated vesting of equity awards. - Engage independent consultants to advise our compensation committee on topics related to board and executive compensation. - ✓ Assess risk of incentive compensation policies and programs.